Those who took to the internet to shoot down the ‘5G spread the coronavirus’ conspiracy theory actually popularised it.

-One of the more nonsensical morsels that 2020 has served up is the theory that 5G technology was introduced (maybe by Bill Gates) solely to spread COVID-19.
+One of the more nonsensical morsels that the pandemic has served up is the theory that 5G technology was introduced (maybe by Bill Gates) solely to spread COVID-19.
 As a direct result, internet conspiracy theorists succumbed to irony in the United Kingdom, choosing to literally burn down the towers that supplied them with internet access.
 But while the cocktail of wireless technology and an international pandemic is a special brand of stupid, it continues to grow in popularity.

-Pete Evans grabbed headlines with this assuredness over the existence of some sort of plot, explaining to 60 Minutes that he was “skeptical” and “also suspicious…because history has shown us that science has been bought by vested interests in so many different fields over the years.”
+Pete Evans grabbed headlines with this assuredness over the existence of some sort of plot, explaining to 60 Minutes that he was “sceptical” and “also suspicious…because history has shown us that science has been bought by vested interests in so many different fields over the years.”

 Now, while it’s easy to blame him and others who share his view, it seems that some of the blame should be attributed to those who believe the theory is absolute tosh.
 Back in January, the Journal of Medical Internet Research examined tweets that discussed the link between COVID-19 and the theory.
 While the journal surmised that the sheer number of tweets lifted the topic to Twitter’s trending bar, the kicker is that the number of tweets that expressed doubt over the theory outnumbered those who supported it.
 As the researchers put it, “when users joined the discussion to dispel, ridicule, or piggyback on the hashtag, the topic was raised to new heights and had increased visibility.”